Modeling and Analysis of Atmospheric Composition (maac)

-I am using the following models of atmospheric chemistry and transport: MOZART, CAM-Chem, WRF-Chem, GEOS-Chem, as tools to understand the physical and chemical processes that control the distribution of constituents in the atmosphere and their interactions with our changing environment.
+I am using the following coupled models of atmospheric chemistry and transport (CTM): CAM-Chem, WRF-Chem, (and previously used CTMs such as MOZART and GEOS-Chem), as tools to understand the physical and chemical processes that control the distribution of constituents in the atmosphere and their interactions with our changing environment.

 These models, while incomplete and imperfect, represent our current understanding of these processes.
 In conjunction with observations (remotely-sensed, ground-based, aircraft-based), these models can be made useful as a tool for research, analysis, forecasting, and assessment, in many ways motivated by the need to provide high-level information to the general public.

 My earlier work focused on a study of long-range transport of Indonesian biomass burning haze in 1997/1998.
 I modified a limited-area model, CSIRO DARLAM (work done for my masters at National University of Singapore in collaboration with Dr. John McGregor of CSIRO Marine and Atmospheric Research) to represent the transport of emissions of constituents from fires.